 The Seven Ancient Wonders

-Now, just as Pierre de Coubertin revived the Olympic Games in 1896 with his modern version of the competition, New7Wonders founder Bernard Weber has revived the concept of the 7 Wonders of the World with these ambitious global campaigns, the Official New 7 Wonders of the World, New7Wonders of Nature & New 7 Wonders Cities.
+Just as Pierre de Coubertin revived the Olympic Games in 1896 with his modern version of the competition, New7Wonders founder Bernard Weber has revived the concept of the 7 Wonders of the World with three ambitious campaigns: the Official New 7 Wonders of the World, the New7Wonders of Nature and the New 7 Wonders Cities.

 The key difference

 The key difference is that, this time around, the wonders were not chosen by one man, but rather by millions of people all over the world.
 The elected New 7 Wonders of the World are the people’s choices, and they date from the earliest time that humankind walked upon the earth up through the year 2000.